WesPeacock/GetSlideURLs/README.md

   - During the presentation, the bottom right corner of the current slide has a link to Google Slides
   - Select the slide you want (slide 4, red circle in the Google Slides window in the screenshot)
   - Make sure it's the only open instance of Google Slides in Chrome
+  - Make sure Google Slides is in Filmstrip view (first tab of the two at the bottom left).
+Filmstrip view displays the URL of the selected slide in the address bar, Grid view doesn't.

 - Open Notepad++
    - Make sure that NP++ is open where  where you want to place the URL